arabinowe/For-Recruiters/README.md

 # For-Recruiters
 Example works for recruiters can be found in this repository.

-All data is purely open-source/non-proprietary and is used only to inform recruiters about my skillset.
+All data are purely open-source/non-proprietary and serve only to inform recruiters about my skillset.